The Tardiva Hydrangea: The Showstopper Of The Fall Garden

 Image of hydrangea paniculata tardiva

-• Image 1: A close-up of a white hydrangea paniculata tardiva flower.
+- Image 1: A close-up of a white hydrangea paniculata tardiva flower.
 The petals are slightly cupped and have a delicate, lacy appearance.
-Image of Hydrangea paniculata tardiva flower

-• Image 2: A full shot of a hydrangea paniculata tardiva shrub in bloom.
+- Image 2: A full shot of a hydrangea paniculata tardiva shrub in bloom.
 The flowers are a light pink color and are arranged in large, conical clusters.
-Image of Hydrangea paniculata tardiva shrub

-• Image 3: A hydrangea paniculata tardiva shrub in the fall.
+- Image 3: A hydrangea paniculata tardiva shrub in the fall.
 The flowers have turned a deep pink-purple color and are still in full bloom.
-Image of Hydrangea paniculata tardiva shrub in fall

-• Image 4: A hydrangea paniculata tardiva shrub in a garden setting.
+- Image 4: A hydrangea paniculata tardiva shrub in a garden setting.
 The shrub is surrounded by other flowers, including roses and lilies.
-Image of Hydrangea paniculata tardiva shrub in garden

-• Image 5: A hydrangea paniculata tardiva flower in a vase.
+- Image 5: A hydrangea paniculata tardiva flower in a vase.
 The flower is still in full bloom and its petals are a delicate pink color.
-Image of Hydrangea paniculata tardiva flower in vase

 Post a Comment for "The Tardiva Hydrangea: The Showstopper Of The Fall Garden"